yensan57/flabbybeagle/_posts/2025-10-12-pahang-johor-d24-xo.md

 Once you've had it, its not really possible to pass off any other sub-type as Johor XO.
 It is clearly in a taste profile of its own.

-Enjoy some pictures of Johor XO.
+Enjoy some pictures of Johor XO:

 <img src="/assets/images/2025-10-12/20251012_175622_small.jpg" class="small-img" alt="johor_xo">
 <img src="/assets/images/2025-10-12/20251012_175706_small.jpg" class="small-img" alt="johor_xo">